sin3point14/githubctf2020/Readme.md

 ![5 New Locations](images/query/1.7.png)

 5 new results :)
-Though by now I am tired ot taking these location screenshots and editing them together so here is the location that matters to us-
+Though by now I am tired of taking these location screenshots and editing them togetherm so here is the location that matters to us-

 ![Taint spreads to HashSet Ctor](images/query/1.7.locs.png)